 - 3. Apply to save your changes. - 4.
 Confirm your TLS security settings by connecting to the data logger using a web browser.
 See Web interface (p.
-166).
-This connection can initially take up to 30 seconds as the data logger negotiates the TLS with the web browser.
-If the default data logger web page loads then TLS has been set up correctly.
+138)

 If the certificates uploaded to the data logger are from an unknown source, such as most self-signed certificates, the web browser will likely display a warning.
 If the issuer can be trusted, this warning can be bypassed.